 There’s an ETF for nearly every purpose.
 The most common types include the following:

 - Long ETFs (Typical Index Funds).
 These take a “long position” on an underlying stock market index.
 They typically own shares of companies in a specific index in the same weighted proportions as the index.
 If the index rises, so do share prices in long ETFs, by about the same amount minus any expenses and trading costs.

 - Inverse ETFs.
 The opposite of long ETFs, these take “short positions” on the underlying index.
 Share prices move in the opposite direction to ETF shares.
 Think of them as betting against the market: if the index loses money, you win.
 As outlined above, short selling comes with inherently more risk, because there’s no limit to your losses.

 - Commodity and Precious Metal ETFs.
 These ETFs invest in certain commodities or precious metals, or a combination of many.
 For example, an ETF that invests in gold may hold gold stocks or claims on actual gold bullion held in trust by a custodian.
 You can also buy ETFs that offer broader exposure to multiple precious metals, or to commodities more generally.
 Shares in commodity ETFs typically move in rough tandem with the prices of the underlying commodity.

 - Industry ETFs.
 These ETFs own a portfolio of stocks representing an industry, such as energy and oil, technology, mining, transportation, health care, and so on.

-- Country ETFs.
+- Country or Region ETFs.
 These investments buy shares in companies that represent a cross-section of industry in a given country.
 For instance, they may own shares of the largest 50 publicly traded stocks in a specific country as measured by market capitalization.
 You can also buy regional ETFs as well, which focus on entire continents.

 Do you invest in ETFs?
 Why or why not?